Zile995/PinnacleRidge-Polaris-GPU-Passthrough/README.md

 * Make sure the folder name in ```/etc/libvirt/hooks/qemu.d/``` matches the name of the virtual machine.
 Rename win10 if necessary.

 * You will need to **examine and edit** the scripts.
+  * You have to edit ```/etc/libvirt/hooks/cores.conf``` file.
+Edit each core variable, for systemd cpu pinning.
+The values ​​must match the values (vcpupin and emulatiorpin cores) ​​in the xml file.
+Also, edit masks.

   * For ```virsh nodedev-detach``` and ```virsh nodedev-reattach``` commands in [start.sh](https://github.com/Zile995/Ryzen-2600_RX-580-GPU-Passthrough/blob/main/hooks/qemu.d/win10/prepare/begin/start.sh) and [revert.sh](https://github.com/Zile995/Ryzen-2600_RX-580-GPU-Passthrough/blob/main/hooks/qemu.d/win10/release/end/revert.sh) scripts you will need PCI IDs

   * You can find VGA GPU and GPU HDMI Audio PCI IDs with ```lspci -k``` command: